learn-co-students/rails-postwork-wdf-000/README.md

 ### Readings

 + [Practical Object Oriented Design in Ruby - Sandi Metz (AKA the king of code)](http://books.flatironschool.com/books/102)
+	+ This is the bible.
+Read it all the way through, maybe twice.
 + Design Patterns in Ruby
+	+ Read a chapter a day and take notes.
+Try to apply some patterns to a new/exisiting project.
 + [Confident Ruby - Avdi Grim](http://books.flatironschool.com/books/112)
+	+ Great book on writing clean methods.
 + [Everyday Testing With Rspec](http://books.flatironschool.com/books/114)
+	+ Read this material as you see fit, but start with reading the section on Model methods then move forward as you are writing your own tests.
 + [Advanced SQL Queries](https://www.pgexercises.com/)

 ## Project Requirements